NucleusEngineering/serverless/.journey/01-build.neos.md

 Cloud Build will build, tag and store your container image when you submit a Dockerfile, but it can do a lot more.
 You can instruct Cloud Build to execute any arbitrary sequence of instructions by specifying and submitting a `cloudbuild.yaml` file.
 When detected in the build context, this file will take precedence over any other configuration and will ultimately define what your Cloud Build task does.

 In a nutshell, you are able to specify a sequence of steps with each step being executed in a container.
 You can specify which image and process to execute for every individual step.
-The steps can collaborate and share data via a shared volume that is automatically mounted into the filesystem at `/workspace`.
+The steps can collaborate and share data via a shared volume that is automatically mounted into the file system at `/workspace`.

 Go ahead and create a `cloudbuild.yaml` and place it in the same directory as the Dockerfile and the Go application.
 Add the following contents: